ameyer/HMC5883L/README.md

 # HMC5883L 3-axis compass
 Arduino code for the HMC5883L 3-axis compass

-For complete hookup and tutorial see bildr.org: http://bildr.org/2012/02/hmc5883l_arduino/
+For complete hookup and tutorial see: http://adam-meyer.com/arduino/hmc5883l

 The code is provided under the MIT license please use, edit, change, and share.